-At least some of my post-work time each day is spent practicing social assimilation… Attempting to appear comfortable in whatever surroundings I’m in while at the same time not letting on that I am very often anything but.
-It’s kind of a fun game for a while, though no matter how good I’ve gotten at it, after a few decades it just starts to make you feel like a fucking freak.
+At least some of my post-work time each day is spent practicing social assimilation… Attempting to appear comfortable in whatever surroundings I’m in while not letting on that I am very often anything but.
+It’s kind of a fun game for a while, though no matter how good I’ve gotten at it, after a few decades it just makes you feel like a fucking freak.

-For quite a while now, 2nd Street in Long Beach, California have been some of those surroundings.
+For quite a while now, 2nd Street in Long Beach, California has provided many of those surroundings.
 The east 2nd Street area has somehow remained clean and docile even though many neighboring it have gone the very opposite direction.
-Some of the older shops have been pushed aside, as is the way, but enough have remained that the area has avoided the shopping mall feel.
+Some of the older shops have been pushed aside, as is the way, but enough have remained that the area has avoided the “shopping mall” feel.

 I ate a few more pieces of popcorn and contemplated getting another drink, all the while holding a subtle but watchful eye over the nearby group.
 The popcorn thief was still very obviously unsettled, which was confusing and also totally stupid, since our interaction was one sentence long and my tone was not the slightest bit inflammatory.
 As he got up to go to the restroom and I looked over at his friends, they gave me their best shrugged-shoulder, hands up, half-eye-roll saying “That’s our crazy friend!”
 I took that as both confirmation that they would not intervene if anything more serious occurred, and also that they were totally unequipped to deal with a drunk hothead.
 Considering all the factors, and knowing my luck, I decided to forgo another drink and begin my short walk home.

 Distracted briefly by boxing while putting on my coat, the popcorn thief had made about half his way from the restroom before I noticed, and was headed towards my table, not his.
 I was truly shocked that it was even still being thought about, but at this point I was also cued-in and definitely not unprepared for whatever happened next.
-Now hovering near the table, he mumbled something about being disrespected in front of his friends, and I responded with my opinion that I had not done so and that the entire thing was a simple and kind of funny misunderstanding.
-He rattled off some dumb bar-guy stuff about “talking shit”, stepped backward, and at the same time began looking at the floor (Most people entering into a misguided confrontation are not confident enough in their stance to look someone square in the eye beforehand).
+Now hovering near the table, he mumbled something about being disrespected in front of his friends; I responded with my opinion that I had not done so, and that the entire thing was a simple and kind of funny misunderstanding.
+He rattled off some dumb bar-guy stuff about “me talking shit”, stepped backward, and at the same time began looking at the floor (most people entering into a misguided confrontation are not confident enough in their stance to look someone square in the eye beforehand).
 I said “OK man, well I’m sorry you’re upset.”